swcarpentry/git-novice/motivation.md

 - revert to any previous version
 - collaborate in the same files without fearing conflicts

+## Two main concepts

+- *commit*: a recorded set of changes in your project's file
+- *repository*: the history of all your project's commits

 ## Why Git & Github?